huntfe/WormScraper/ReadMe.md

 This is a scraper that will take the text of the web-serial Worm by Wildbow from https://parahumans.wordpress.com and consolidate it in an e pub format, or something.
 I haven't thought this through very much.

+**Disclaimer**: Obviously I don't own any of the work by Wildbow.
+I can barely write this program, there's no way I'm writing Worm.

 I am using Jsoup to scrape the site, https://jsoup.org/

 ## TODO: